Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 Paying Use Tax on Qualifying Purchases

 Not all out-of-state retailers are registered to collect California use tax.
-If your supplier does not collect use tax, it is your obligation to self-report the use tax to the CDTFA.
-You may do so by reporting the purchase amount on your California Sales and Use Tax return or Consumer Use Tax return.
+If your supplier does not collect use tax, it is your obligation to self-report the use tax to CDTFA.
+You may do so by reporting the purchase amount on your California sales and use tax return or consumer use tax return.
 There is no need to provide an unregistered, out-of-state seller with an exemption certificate.

 Shipping and Delivery Charges

-Tax does not apply to separately stated shipping or delivery charges when delivery is made directly to the purchaser by common carrier, U.S. mail, or an independent contractor as long as the cost is the actual delivery charge.
+Tax does not apply to separately stated shipping or delivery charges when delivery is made directly to the purchaser by common carrier, U.S. mail, or an independent contractor if the cost is the actual delivery charge.
 However, tax generally applies to delivery charges when delivery is made using the seller's vehicle.

 Handling charges are generally subject to tax.
-If you charge a single amount for “postage and handling” or “shipping and handling,” only the portion of the charge which represents the actual amount for shipping or delivery is not taxable, while the portion of the charge that represents handling is generally taxable (for more information, see publication 100, Shipping and Delivery Charges).
+If you charge a single amount for “postage and handling” or “shipping and handling,” only the portion of the charge which represents the actual amount for shipping or delivery is not taxable, while the portion of the charge that represents handling is generally taxable.
+(See publication 100, Shipping and Delivery Charges.)

-Taxable shipping or handling charges added to sales or purchases that qualify for the partial manufacturing and research and development equipment exemption are also partially exempt.
+Taxable shipping or handling charges added to sales or purchases that qualify for the partial manufacturing, research and development, and electric power equipment exemption are also partially exempt.
 For example, a qualified person purchases manufacturing equipment and pays $80 for “shipping and handling.”
 The actual shipping cost by the common carrier for delivery to the qualified person is $30.
 The $30 shipping charge is exempt from tax.
 Tax applies to the remaining $50 handling charge at the partial tax rate.
 To support the nontaxable shipping charges, the seller must keep records of the actual shipping costs.

 Filing a Claim for Refund

-If you purchased qualifying tangible personal property at the full tax rate you may be entitled to a refund of any overpaid tax or tax reimbursement.
+If you purchased qualifying tangible personal property at the full tax rate you may be entitled to a refund or tax reimbursement of any overpaid tax.

-If the tax you paid is use tax (typically use tax applies when you purchase from an out-of-state vendor), you may file a claim for refund directly with the CDTFA.
-Simply complete form CDTFA-101, Claim for Refund or Credit and mail it to the address provided.
+If the tax you paid is use tax (typically use tax applies when you purchase from an out-of-state vendor), you may file a claim for refund directly with us.
+Simply complete CDTFA-101, Claim for Refund or Credit, and mail it to the address provided.
 Include as the reason for the refund that the property purchased qualifies for the manufacturing and research and development partial sales and use tax exemption.